mdelrosa/mdelrosa.github.io/_posts/2020-03-16-the-future-of-online-eng-edu.md

 ---

-Deming. et al touch on both questions of financial accessibility of ODPs [[6]](#r6); the 2015 paper claims that schools which are predominantly "Online" have tuition costs which are trending *downward*, which contrasts with in-person schools whose tuition costs have leveled off on average (Figure 6).
+Deming. et al discuss financial accessibility of ODPs [[6]](#r6); the 2015 paper claims that schools which are predominantly "Online" have tuition costs which are trending *downward*, which contrasts with in-person schools whose tuition costs have leveled off on average (Figure 6).

 ---
 ![Trends in tuition by institution type][aea_fig]{:.mx-auto.d-block.img-fluid.max-width: 100%;}